iusethemouse/deep-abstractions/extension/README.md

-# Nodes for Deep Abstractions of Stochastic Chemical Reaction Networks
+# Nodes for Deep Abstractions of Stochastic Reaction Networks
 v0.0.1

 ## Functionality